A Weekend at Ettalong Beach

 Saturday morning we were up nice and early and off for a morning walk along Umina Beach.

-After breakfast, we headed off for our exercise for the day – an easy stroll to the Mount Ettalong Lookout
+After breakfast, we headed decided to explore a little more on foot and took an easy stroll to the Mount Ettalong Lookout.

 Then it was back to the car for a short drive around Patonga Beach where you can join the Great North Walk track.
 It’s only 77 km back to Sydney if you are up for it!